 '''

 db.collection.edges("<from-value>");

-db.collection.edges("<to-value>");

 db.collection.outEdges("<from-value>");

-db.collection.outEdges("<to-value>");
+db.collection.outEdges("<from-value>");

 db.collection.inEdges("<from-value>");

-db.collection.inEdges("<to-value>");
+db.collection.inEdges("<from-value>");

 '''

-Internally, the edge index is implemented as a hash index, which stores the union of all from and to attributes.
+Internally, the edge index is implemented as a hash index, which stores the union of all \from and \to attributes.
 It can be used for equality lookups, but not for range queries or for sorting.
 Edge indexes are automatically created for edge collections.
 It is not possible to create user-defined edge indexes.
-However, it is possible to freely use the from and to attributes in user-defined indexes.
+However, it is possible to freely use the \from and \to attributes in user-defined indexes.